 In July of 2014 Gov. Cuomo signed the Compassionate Care Act (S7923), which created legal protections for patients and caregivers and authorized the state to license and regulate “registered organizations” to cultivate and sell medical cannabis to patients.
 Patients must obtain a registration identification card after getting written certification from their physician.

-The law requires physicians to take education courses and have medical expertise for a qualifying condition they wish to recommend for, and provide continuous care of the patient in order for the patient to maintain legal protection.
+In order to certify patients for use of medical marijuana, physicians are required to take education courses, have medical expertise in the qualifying condition for which they wish to recommend cannabis, and provide continuous care of the patient in order for the patient to maintain legal protection.
 Physicians must also state the “dosage” patients should use, which determines the 30-day supply of medicine that the patient may possess.

 The state may license up to five registered organizations, and each may have up to four retail locations from which patients may purchase their medicine.
 The law forbids the smoking of cannabis by patients but does not explicitly ban patients from accessing cannabis in its dried flower form; however, the Commissioner must approve all forms of medical cannabis that are made available to patients.

-In November 2015, Gov Cuomo signed AB 7060, an amendment to the Compassionate Care Act which expedited access to medical cannabis to critically ill patients ahead of the expected full opening of registered organizations in January of 2016.
+In November 2015, Gov. Cuomo signed AB 7060, an amendment to the Compassionate Care Act which expedited access to medical cannabis to critically ill patients ahead of the full opening of registered organizations in 2016.